Chicago Dining Planner

 Plan ahead if you're determined to snag a sought-after reservation.
 Some renowned restaurants are booked weeks or months in advance.
 If you're a large group, always call ahead, as even restaurants that don't take reservations often will make exceptions for groups of six or larger.

 But you can get lucky at the last minute if you're flexible—and friendly.
 Most restaurants keep a few tables open for walk-ins and VIPs.
 Show up for dinner early (5:30 pm) or late (after 9 pm) and politely inquire about any last-minute vacancies or cancellations.

 If you're calling a few days ahead of time, ask whether you can be put on a waiting list.
 Occasionally, an eatery may ask you to call the day before your scheduled meal to reconfirm: don't forget, or you could lose out.

 What to Wear

 In general, Chicagoans are neat but casual dressers; only at the top-notch dining rooms do you see a more formal style.
 But the way you look can influence how you're treated—and where you're seated.
-Generally speaking, jeans will suffice at most table-service restaurants in the $ to $$ range.
+Generally speaking, jeans will suffice at casual restaurants, although shorts, sweatpants, and sports jerseys are rarely appropriate. .
 Moving up from there, a few pricier restaurants require jackets.
 In reviews, we mention dress only when men are required to wear a jacket or a jacket and tie.

 Tipping and Taxes

-In most restaurants, tip the waiter 18%-20%.
+In most restaurants, tip the waiter 18% to 20%.
 (To figure the amount quickly, just take 10% of the bill and double it.)
 Bills for parties of six or more sometimes include the tip already.
 The city's tax on restaurant food is 10.75%.